 What project is Bowen River Utilities building?

-Bowen River Utilities, previously the Urannah Water Scheme, will provide much needed water security for North Queensland with a proposed 1.5 million ML dam to be built at Urannah, pipelines to Moranbah and Proserpine, an irrigation scheme for agricultural use and a pumped hydro-electric scheme which will lower the cost of electricity in North Queensland.
+Bowen River Utilities, previously the Urannah Water Scheme, will provide much needed water security for North Queensland with a proposed 1.5 million ML dam to be built at Urannah, pipeline corridors to Moranbah and Proserpine, a master-planned irrigation scheme for agricultural use and a pumped hydro scheme which will lower the cost of electricity in North Queensland.

 Why does North Queensland need these projects?